DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 570: "I am now rolling in cake, apparently - and I'm going to drink some water ![devicatCUP](https://static-cdn.jtvnw.net/emoticons/v1/1857253/1.0 "devicatCUP") ." -DeviCat (24-Jan-19)
 * 571: "Speaking of burning, has anyone started a bake-off today?" -DeviCat (26-Jan-19)
 * 572: "That would be the next level, but I hope we don't break any necks in the process." -DeviCat (26-Jan-19)
+* 573: "Try to build a cat out of circles and sticks." -DeviCat (27-Jan-19)
+* 574: "Ducky!
+Try again.
+You were so excited that you added extra peas!" -DeviCat (27-Jan-19)

-This list is missing 139 quotes, plus any that have been recently added.
+This list is missing 132 quotes, plus any that have been recently added.